PingHanLuo/Project-Euler/README.md

 ### Javascript solutions
 =======================
-##### I've solved these solutions by faster algorithms mostly but I did not put them into functions as I hard coded the input
+##### I've solved these solutions fast and direct and I did not put them into functions.
+This would just require wrapping the solution in functions.